ikarus23/MifareClassicTool/INCOMPATIBLE_DEVICES.md

 Incompatible Devices
 ====================

-This is a list of Android devices which are incomplatible to MIFARE Classic Tool.
+This is a list of Android devices which are incompatible to MIFARE Classic Tool.
 This app **will not work** on the following devices because their hardware (NFC-controller) does not support MIFARE Classic ([read more](https://github.com/ikarus23/MifareClassicTool/issues/1)).